-Move cursor to automatically focus on the form input text field of your search box to increase site search views.
-Usually when any web pages loads, the cursor is not present and not focused or blinking anywhere.
+Move the cursor to automatically focus on the form input text field of your search box to increase site search views.
+Usually, when any web pages load, the cursor is not present and not focused or blinking anywhere.

-But see what happens when you visit the Google.com homepage (or Gmail or Dropbox) – the cursor is already blinking in the search box (or e-mail address input box)!
+Have you seen what happens when you visit the Google.com homepage (or Gmail or Dropbox) – the cursor is already blinking in the search box (or e-mail address input box)!

-This means you minimize a step where the site visitor needs to click on the search box to get the cursor, instead they can immediately start typing and the search box gets filled up.
+Why is this useful?
+This means you minimize a step where the site visitor needs to click on the search box to get the cursor, instead, they can immediately start typing and the search box gets filled up.
 This helps Google to get users to start searching immediately.

-When your webpages load, would it not be great if the cursor would automatically start blinking in your search box, so that your site visitors can immediately start searching your site.
+When your webpages load, would it not be great if the cursor would automatically start blinking in your search box so that your site visitors can immediately start searching your site.
 Most forms have a basic format like this

 <form action="" id="FormID"> <input name="" id="FieldID" type="text" /> <input type="submit" value="Search" /> </form>